 Culture Framework Part 4: Structure | Hit the Ground Running with Nike

 Any company’s structure, systems and process were likely built with market needs in mind, more than anything else.
-And while obviously important factors to consider, these decisions greatly affect your people and how they interact and engage with each other, leadership and the brand as a whole.
+And while they are obviously important factors to consider, these decisions greatly affect your people and how they interact and engage with each other, leadership and the brand as a whole.

 Whether you believe a hierarchical or flat organization approach is better, your mission should be central to your structure, and your vision and values should play a crucial role in its formation.
 Above all, your structure should serve your Shared Purpose and be consistent in approach across the organization.
 Any disconnect from this can jeopardize the integrity of everything you’ve built.